Together with Our Employees

 Mental health

-Since prior to the 2015 amendment to the Industrial Safety and Health Act, Nippon Soda has been providing stress checks for all employees, and has a consultation service available through specialized physicians, clinical psychologists, and external organizations.
+Since before the 2015 amendment to the Industrial Safety and Health Act, Nippon Soda has been providing stress checks for all employees, and has a consultation service available through specialized physicians, clinical psychologists, and external organizations.

 The Company views negotiations with labor unions as an opportunity to engage in dialogue with its employees, and to discuss how to create working conditions that are consistent with the times.
 We are creating an environment in which employees and management can discuss issues and problems in the workplace.